ibm-cloud-docs/appid/ts_saml.md

 To resolve the issue, be sure that:
 {: tsResolve}

 * You have extracted the signing certificate from your identity providers metadata XML file.
-Be sure that you use the key with `<KeyDescriptor use="signing">`.
+Be sure that you use the key with `{KeyDescriptor use="signing"}`.
 * You have set the response signing algorithm to be XXX.